Mayo Clinic SPORE in Pancreatic Cancer

 Principal investigator: Gloria M. Petersen, Ph.D.

-Patients with cancers of the pancreas generally have a poor prognosis, with a five-year survival rate of only about 6 percent.
-According to the American Cancer Society, pancreatic cancer is the fourth leading cause of cancer death in the United States, killing about 37,000 people annually.
+Patients with cancers of the pancreas generally have a poor prognosis, with a five-year survival rate of about only 7 percent.
+According to the National Cancer Institute, pancreatic cancer is the fourth-leading cause of cancer death in the United States and accounts for more than 40,000 deaths annually.

-The Mayo Clinic Pancreatic Cancer SPORE has four translational research projects, focusing on cutting-edge approaches to early detection and treatment of pancreatic cancer.
-The Pancreatic Cancer SPORE has four cores supporting its research.
-And broad institutional support throughout Mayo Clinic helps pave the way for the translation of scientific discoveries to patients with pancreatic cancer.
+The Mayo Clinic SPORE in Pancreatic Cancer has four translational research projects, focusing on cutting-edge approaches to early detection and treatment of pancreatic cancer.
+The SPORE has four cores supporting its research.
+And broad institutional support throughout Mayo Clinic helps pave the way for the translation of scientific discoveries to help patients with pancreatic cancer and those at risk of pancreatic cancer.

-For more information about the Mayo Clinic Pancreatic Cancer SPORE, see:
+For more information about the Mayo Clinic SPORE in Pancreatic Cancer, see: